 - Sunday Morning Snacks – Each Sunday morning volunteers sign up to bring snack items for the coffee/snack table.
 You can volunteer to bring items once a month or for a single time.

-- Funeral Meals – When there is a funeral at the church the family is offered the opportunity to have a lunch or dinner in the fellowship hall or the meal brought to their home.
+- Funeral Meals – When there is a funeral at the church the family is offered the opportunity to have a meal packed and ready to go after the funeral.
 As soon as the family wishes are known, the Meal Coordinator sends out an email to those who have volunteered to be a part of the food ministry listing the food items needed and when they are needed.
-During these events foods are needed but so are volunteers to help in the setting up and cleaning up.
+During these events foods are needed but so are volunteers to help in collecting the food and packing it up for the family.
 These meals are always a blessing to all involved.

 - Special Events – Frequently there are special events at the church where food items are needed.
 At those times requests are sent out to those having volunteered for the help with the food ministry.